Kindly 7f X 11cm Micro Sheath Introducer Compatibility

 Comprehensive Overview of Micro Sheath Introducers

 The use of introducer sheaths dates back several decades, with early versions being relatively large and cumbersome.
-However, advancements in materials science and manufacturing techniques have led to the development of smaller, more flexible, and more sophisticated micro sheath introducers.
+Still, advancements in materials science and manufacturing techniques have led to the development of smaller, more flexible, and more sophisticated micro sheath introducers.
 These advancements have significantly expanded the scope of minimally invasive procedures.

 The evolution of these devices has been marked by several key milestones: